 This year we celebrate the 250th anniversary of Beethoven’s birth.

 Almost everything else in the programme can be thought of as a legacy of this one man.
-A feature of the programme is that we are playing piano quintets which was more or less invented as an ensemble by Robert Schumann – having immersed himself in a study of Beethoven’s trios and quartets (Mozart and Haydn too) while Clara was away on tour.
-We played the Piano Quartet at the end of last year’s festival in St Chad’s on the Knavsmire and we are back there in the first concert to play the epic Quintet.
+A feature of the programme is that we are playing piano quintets which was more or less invented as an ensemble by Robert Schumann – having immersed himself in a study of Beethoven’s trios and quartets (Mozart and Haydn too) while his wife, international pianist Clara, was away on tour.

 Welcome to York Chamber Music Festival 2020 On-line.
 It would be appreciated if you would donate towards costs in the absence of normal ticket income.
 Thank you so very much.
 I hope you enjoy the 2020 festival.

 Due to COVID-19 it is unlikely that this event can go ahead as planned.
 We will update this message when the situation becomes clearer.

 Messiaen 'Quartet for the end of Time' in York Minster